diracdeltas/spleeter4max/README.md

 4. open CMD.exe and type `pip install spleeter`

 > :white_check_mark: to test, run `spleeter -h` in CMD.exe. it should show you usage instructions. if not, you may need to [set spleeter to run as administrator](https://github.com/diracdeltas/spleeter4max/issues/7) or try [the instructions in this thread](https://github.com/diracdeltas/spleeter4max/issues/8).

+if you want to verify everything is installed on windows, download https://raw.githubusercontent.com/diracdeltas/spleeter4max/feature/native-spleeter/check-install.py to your home directory, open CMD.exe, and type `py check-install.py` or `python check-install.py`.

 ### macOS steps: